-Designate the Map Library Folder, from which the app will pull offline basemaps.
+The Storage tab allows you to designate the Map Library folder, from which the app will pull offline basemaps.
 The Map Library can be accessed in the app through the Menu button on the Settings pages.

 - Reinitialize Database returns the device's survey database to the default; all surveys, complete or incomplete, are deleted, and the submitted surveys list is cleared.

 - Fix Database fixes the existing entries in the survey database on your device when the folder path for the database has changed.
 This is required when you update the version of the Survey123 field app on iOS from the App Store.
 When the app is updated, its location on the device changes.
 Fixing the database ensures the new folder path is used for existing records.
 This tool is also useful if you want to copy a database from one device to another to send records.
 After copying the .sqlite database from one device to another, click Fix Database on the destination device to fix the data paths.
 For additional details, see Recover data from a mobile device.

 - Delete Submitted Surveys clears the submitted surveys list for all surveys saved to the device.

 - Clear Map Cache deletes the cache of map tiles that surveys have loaded.
 The button also lists the current size of the cache on the device.

 The Diagnostics tab provides a way to log information to a file or to a console on the network or online.
 For more information, see Troubleshoot.